17-355/17-665/17-819 Program Analysis

 Date Topic Reading/Material HW Due Optional Reading

-Aug 28 Program Semantics Text ch.
-3
+Aug 28 Program Representations: Abstract Syntax and Operational Semantics Text ch.
+2 & 3 slides

-Aug 29 recitation CodeQL
+Aug 29 recitation CodeQL github

-Sep 4 Program Semantics (cont.)
-PPA ch.
-2 & 6
+Sep 2 Program Semantics (cont.)
+Text ch.
+2 & 3 same slides

-Sep 5 recitation Semantics
+Sep 5 recitation Semantics notes soln

 Sep 9 Dataflow Analysis & Abstract Interpretation Framework Text ch.
 4 PPA ch.
 2.1